forta-network/docs/docs/stake-on-scan-node.md

 After `stake delay`, you will be able to withdraw los FORT.

 Current `stake delay` is 10 days (subject to change).

+⚠️ Only active share holders can init withdrawal.
+In Fortification phase, this means you have earned 500 FORT or more in a week, thus receiving staking shares.⚠️

 <p align="center">
     <img width="500px" alt="Stake Init Withdrawal Diagram" src="../stake-images/staking-init-withdrawal.png">